BarquistLab/sCIRCLE/README.md

 <img src="https://github.com/BarquistLab/sCIRCLE/assets/46606031/9cd4a423-f76f-4525-8121-4587c56bb070" width="600">

+### Visualizing corresponding entries in metadata
+If the option for "metadata connections" in the visualization tab is active, it is possible to view the occurance of certain entries in a metadata category over all currently visible genes.
+Clicking a metadata category in the metadata inspector e.g. KEGG Pathway highlights all occurances of the annotated KEGG Pathways in the currently selected gene among all the other visibile genes.
+The corresponding entries are color-coded and colored lines show the connections.

 ## 🔍Gene Filtering
 There is a filter menu for filtering and sorting for genes of interest in the upper right corner.